jonnor/ESC-CNN-microcontroller/report/report.md

 Audio has a very large dynamic range.
 The human hearing has a lower threshold of hearing down to $20\mu\text{Pa}$ (0 dB SPL) and a pain threshold of over 20 Pa (120 dB SPL), a difference of 6 orders of magnitude[@smith1997scientist, ch.22].
-A normal conversation may be 60 dB SPL and a pnenumatic drill 110 dB SPL, a 4 orders of magnitude difference.
+A normal conversation may be 60 dB SPL and a pneumatic drill 110 dB SPL, a 4 orders of magnitude difference.
 It is common to compress the range of values in spectrograms by applying a log transform.

 In order to center the values, the mean (or median) of the spectrogram is often removed.